tauri-apps/plugins-workspace/plugins/single-instance/README.md

 Note that currently, plugins run in the order they were added in to the builder, so make sure that this plugin is registered first.

+## Usage with Flatpak/Snap

+If you use Flatpak/Snap to publish your package and your Tauri identifier doesn't match the package id, set the ``DBUS_ID`` variable at compile time.

 ## Contributing

 PRs accepted.
 Please make sure to read the Contributing Guide before making a pull request.